edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Much of the cybersecurity infrastructure used by VVP depends on KERI, which was invented by Sam Smith, and first implemented by Sam plus Phil Fairheller, Kevin Griffin, and other technical staff at GLEIF.
 Thanks to logistical support from Trust Over IP and the Linux Foundation, and to a diverse community of technical experts in those communities and in the Web of Trust group.

-Techniques that apply KERI to telecom use cases were developed by Daniel Hardman, Randy Warshaw, and Ruth Choueka, with additional contributions from Dmitrii Tychinin, Yaroslav Lazarev, Arshdeep Singh, and many other staff members at Provenant, Inc.
+Techniques that apply KERI to telecom use cases were developed by Daniel Hardman, Randy Warshaw, and Ruth Choueka, with additional contributions from Dmitrii Tychinin, Yaroslav Lazarev, Arshdeep Singh, and many other staff members at Provenant, Inc. Thanks as well to Ed Eykholt for multiple editorial improvements.